 Lurking dangers: What can cryptocurrency traffic reveal?

-Moreover, DPI can identify attacks on the cryptocurrency networks themselves.
-In 2021, more than 20 hacks on cryptocurrency exchanges took place, with losses of at least $10 million.
-1 Then, there are cases of crypto wallets being hacked and drained of their funds.
+Moreover, DPI software can identify attacks on the cryptocurrency networks themselves.
+In 2021, more than 20 hacks on cryptocurrency exchanges took place, with losses of at least $10 million.1 Then, there are cases of crypto wallets being hacked and drained of their funds.
 This is what happened in 2021 with the hack of the BadgerDAO platform with about $120 million stolen.2 Finally, there are 51% attacks, in which a group of hackers coordinates the 51% majority needed to overwrite a blockchain and conduct fraud simply by erasing or reversing transactions.
-By classifying cryptocurrency protocols and applications in real time, DPI can bring to light traffic anomalies that can be indicative of DDoS or botnet attacks.
+By classifying cryptocurrency protocols and applications in real time, DPI software can uncover traffic anomalies that can be indicative of DDoS or botnet attacks.
 These include irregularities in traffic frequency, timing, intensity as well as source and destination addresses.
-In the case of 51% attacks, DPI can alert cryptocurrency wallets and exchanges of incongruities on the network involving specific clusters of active nodes engaging in a collusive behavior and targeting specific transaction types.
+In the case of 51% attacks, DPI software can alert cryptocurrency wallets and exchanges of incongruities on the network involving specific clusters of active nodes engaging in a collusive behavior and targeting specific transaction types.

 The right balance of secrecy and transparency